mikejturner/LlamaLlamaInstructions/README.md

 Each set contains 50 cards.
 The total number of fleas is 84.

-* 15 llama cards numbered from 1 to 15 (without fleas).
+* 15 llama cards numbered from 1 to 15 (without fleas, green background).
-* 13 llama cards numbered from 2 to 14 (with 1 flea).
+* 13 llama cards numbered from 2 to 14 (with 1 flea, yellow background).
-* 11 llama cards numbered from 3 to 13 (with 2 fleas).
+* 11 llama cards numbered from 3 to 13 (with 2 fleas, orange background).
-* 3 llama cards numbered from 7 to 9 (with 3 fleas).
+* 3 llama cards numbered from 7 to 9 (with 3 fleas, purple background).
 * 8 special llama cards (with a superpower but also with 5 fleas!).

 In addition: